-Her first novel, The Lying Days (1953), was based largely on her own life and set in her home town (Springs).
-In the novel, the heroine has to free herself from her mining background prejudices, she learns from the intellectuals she meets and eventually she deals with her guilt with regard to racial hatred that she witnesses.
+Her first novel, The Lying Days (1953), was based largely on her own life and set in her home town of Springs.
+In the novel, the heroine has to free herself from her mining background prejudices, she learns from the intellectuals she meets and eventually she deals with her guilt with regard to the racial hatred that she witnesses.

-In 1974, her novel ‘The Conservationist’, was joint winner of the Booker Prize for Fiction.
-‘Burger's Daughter (1979)’ was written during the aftermath of the Soweto uprising, and was banned, along with other books she has written.
-Although many of Gordimer’s books were banned by the Apartheid regime in South Africa, they were widely read around the world and served almost as a testament over the years of the changing responses to apartheid in South Africa.
-She never considered going into exile but in the 1960s and 1970s she lectured at universities in the USA for short periods of time.
+In 1974, her novel, The Conservationist, was joint winner of the Booker Prize for Fiction.
+Her 1979 novel, Burger's Daughter, was written during the aftermath of the Soweto uprising, and was banned, along with other books she had written.
+Although many of Gordimer’s books were banned by the Apartheid regime in South Africa, they were widely read around the world and served almost as a testament over the years of the changing responses to Apartheid in South Africa.
+She never considered going into exile but in the 1960s and 1970’s she lectured at universities in the United States of America (USA) for short periods.

 ‘Learning to write sent me falling, falling through the surface of the South African way of life,’ Gordimer has said.